-Bouldering Spots in Sydney you say?
+Bouldering spots in Sydney you say?
 Don’t you have to go to mountains to climb the good stuff?
-A lot of people don’t know about the quality of bouldering within Sydney.
-If you’ve just started climbing at your local gym or you’re a highly experienced pebble wrestler that just came to Sydney, this guide is for you.
+A lot of people don’t know about the quality of outdoor bouldering within Sydney itself.
+These are some of our favourite crags to climb around the city.

-An all time favourite amongst climbers here in Sydney, it is the biggest area with hundreds of problems ranging from V0-V11.
-There is something for everyone with some great beginner problems to make that transition from plastic to rock a little gentler.
+An all time favourite crag amongst climbers here in Sydney.
+It’s the biggest area with hundreds of problems ranging from V0-V11.
+There’s something for everyone with some great beginner problems to make that transition from plastic to rock a little gentler.

-A very conveniently located crag in the Eastern Suburbs offering some great low climbs with good landing to some spicier high problems.
-Its location can mean a stop off before going to the beach, or a quick after work session.
-The view from the wall provides a fantastic vantage point for stunning Sydney sunsets, that makes your climbing session all the more special.
+A very conveniently located crag in the Eastern Suburbs, offering some great low climbs with good landing, to some spicier high problems.
+Its locale means it’s an easy stop off before going to the beach, or for a quick after work session.
+The view from the wall provides a fantastic vantage point for stunning Sydney sunsets, that makes your outdoor climbing session all the more special.

 Notes: please be watchful and respectful of pedestrians and cyclists as the majority of the climbs go over a footpath.